bruno-fialho/conceitos-back-end-nodejs/README.en.md

 A simple application in Node.js!

-This is an application to store projects in your portfolio, which will allow you to create, list, update and remove projects.
+This is an application to storage projects of your portfolio, that will allow you to create, to list, update and remove projects.

 ### Application Routes